JapneetSinghh/Git-Essentials-/Github_Udemy.md

 - The commit hash can be used to reference specific commits in other Git commands

-# How to Create a New Git Repository
+# Ch 5: How to Create a New Git Repository

 ## Steps to Create a New Repository on GitHub